Seven South Koreans killed, 19 missing after Hungarian boat capsizes on Danube

 There was a six-year-old on board, said Lee Sang-moo, an official of the South Korean travel agency that booked the group tour.
 But the child did not figure on the list of survivors, the agency added.

-The hours that have passed since the accident, soon after 9 p.m.
-(1900 GMT), make it less likely for new survivors to be found in the central Budapest area, as strong currents have carried people far downstream, emergency rescue chiefs told state media.
+Hours have passed since the accident, soon after 9 p.m.
+(1900 GMT), making it less likely for new survivors to be found in the central Budapest area, as strong currents have carried people far downstream, emergency rescue chiefs told state media.

-The National Ambulance Service mounted searches along a stretch of the river downstream from Budapest and was on alert along a section further south in Hungary, where all boat traffic has been halted.
+The National Ambulance Service mounted searches along a stretch of the river downstream from Budapest and was on alert along a section further south in Hungary, where all boat traffic was halted.

 Television images showed the bank of the Danube closed off by police on the Pest side, across from the World Heritage site of Buda Castle.